temporalio/documentation/docs/concepts/what-is-a-schedule.md

 - `Skip`: **Default**.
   Nothing happens, and the specified Action is not started.
-- `BufferOne`: Start the Workflow Execution as soon as the current one completes.
+- `BufferOne`: Starts the Workflow Execution as soon as the current one completes.
 The buffer is limited to one.
   If another Workflow Execution is supposed to start, but there is already one in the buffer, only the one in the buffer eventually starts.
 - `BufferAll`: Allows an unlimited number of Workflows to buffer.
   They are started sequentially.
 - `CancelOther`: Cancels the running Workflow Execution, and then starts the new one after the old one completes cancellation.
 - `TerminateOther`: Termiantes the running Workflow Execution and starts the new one immediately.
-- `AllowAll` Start any number of concurrent Workflow Executions.
+- `AllowAll` Starts any number of concurrent Workflow Executions.
   With this policy (and only this policy), there may be more than one Workflow Execution, started by the Schedule, running simultaneously.

 #### Catchup Window